nnirror/facet/README.md

 ---
 ### Audio-rate operations

-Facet load audio samples and run arbitrary operations on that data, but this does come with the caveat that Facet is limited to the CPU power of a single thread on your machine.
-This is because Facet is a NodeJS server running as a single thread on your machine.
+Facet can load audio samples and run arbitrary operations on that data, but this comes with the caveat that Facet is limited to the CPU power of a single thread on your machine.
 One idea for future development of Facet is to make it so that each command spawns its own sub-process on the machine.
 I think this would make accessible more CPU power to multi-core machines.
 However, in the meantime, there is a CPU% indicator in the bottom window of the browser that can be helpful when running audio operations to see when you are running out of resources.

  To prevent humongous computations, there are some guardrails for certain functions, but this software is still experimental, and it is possible that you accidentally run a command that uses too much computing power.
-It happened to me every once in a while during development.
-In that case, you need to kill the process.
+(It happened to me every once in a while during development).
+In that case, you need to kill the node process running in the background.
 Find the `node` process ID (I use top) and run:

 `kill -9 pid_goes_here`